Volunteer with Children in Peru

 - Placement locations: Cusco

-- Types of care projects: Day care centers, kindergartens, special needs schools
+- Types of care projects: Day care centers, kindergartens, special needs schools, center for the elderly

 - Age of children: 0 - 18

 - Role: Volunteers work on achieving the goals set out in the Care Management Plan, including doing educational and creative activities with the children and promoting interactive learning.

 Projects Abroad's Care projects in Peru are all situated in the Cusco.
 There are four different placement options for volunteers: kindergarten programs, day care centers, working in a school with children with learning disabilities, or working at a center for the elderly.
 Our local staff will help you to find the placement that most accurately matches your skills and level of experience.

 As well as working with children there are also opportunities for more experienced volunteers to assist with the training of staff in our partner organizations.
 Whatever your age, abilities, qualifications, or level of experience, you can contribute to this vital development work during a college break, gap year, career break, or volunteer vacation.
 Energy, passion, and commitment to the work at hand is all you need to be successful.

 Volunteering at a Day Care Center in Peru

 Volunteers also work in Day Care Centers for children between 1 and 4 years old.
 Here you will assist the supervisors with general hygiene and with the caring for and feeding of the children.
 You may wish to develop small projects with the children using your own interests in art, music, sports, or drama, and we will provide you with the resources necessary to assist you in this.